 Chocolate Crinkle Cookies are loaded with unsweetened cocoa and rolled into powdered sugar just before they are baked to give them their unique and pleasing wrinkling appearance.
-These chocolate crinkle cookies are found in most popular cafes and coffee shops around Charleston, South Carolina.
+These chocolate crinkle cookies are found in the most popular cafes and coffee shops around Charleston, South Carolina.
 But with this easy recipe, we can make them at home, right in our own kitchen!